mac1253/drupal-signage/README.md

 7. Click the add effect button

 8. Then click the Update Style button

+#### Lets add some Taxonomy terms
+1. In your admin bar click Structure, and in Structure click Taxonomy
+2. click the +Add Vocabulary button
+For this guide we are using Campuses and buildings.
+3. Add a name in the name textbox, in this guide We'll use Campuses.
+Give a description if you'd like
+3. Click the save button and you should be directed to a page where you can add terms.
+4. Click the +Add terms button

 #### Lets add a content type to display

-1. In your admin click Structure, and in Structure click Content Types
+1. In your admin bar click Structure, and in Structure click Content Types
-2. Delete the two current content types.
-3. click the little arrow next the Manage Fields button
+2. Delete the two current content types. click the little arrow next the Manage Fields button and click delete in the dropdown in the confirmation, click the delete button